Skip to main content

 • Reduction of quench gas and increase of inlet temperature on highly reactive or exothermic reactors, leading to runaway reaction and vessel rupture with subsequent explosion.

 These example events would all have potentially significant process and personal safety impact, as well as a likely large financial exposure through both Property Damage and Business Interruption.
-It is important to note that cyber attackers always try to find new ways to exploit vulnerabilities or to find weaknesses within an organizations’ OT/IACS environment – this makes it imperative for organizations to “think like an attacker” and establish a proactive and robust approach to counter such attacks.
+It is important to note that cyber attackers always try to find new ways to exploit vulnerabilities or to find weaknesses within an organisations’ OT/IACS environment – this makes it imperative for organisations to “think like an attacker” and establish a proactive and robust approach to counter such attacks.

 Countering cyber-attacks in the OT/IACS environment